duke2048/blog/_posts/2018-06-29-filters-select-darwins.md

 date: 2018-06-29 11:00:00 +0000
 categories: darwinex
 ---
-Filters to apply for selecting darwins to invest:
+Basics filters for selecting darwins:

 * At least 30% of return in the last 2 years
 * At least 2 years of TR